info-beamer/package-33c3/README.md

 optional sidebar.
 This version is more flexible: Basically you can define tiles with changing sizes that show the various content modules available.
-Hiding a scroller can for example easily be done by moving the slider tile out of the screen and resizing the main content tile.
+Hiding a scroller can for example easily be done by moving the scroller tile out of the screen and resizing the main content tile.
 All content is scheduled with a fixed duration.
 Multiple devices using the same schedule will show the same tiles at the same time.